Buying your first home can be exhilarating.But it can also be a bit confusing.

 There are More Financing Options than you Think

 When most people think of buying their first home, they think of borrowing money from a traditional lender and potentially saving for years to secure a 20% down payment.
-The truth of the matter, however, is that some financial institutions, like Truliant, have programs specifically for first-time homebuyers, where you can often put less money down.
+The truth of the matter, however, is that some financial institutions, like Truliant, have mortgages for first time buyers, where you can often put less money down.

 Additionally, there are many different types of loan options.
 From fixed-rate mortgages to adjustable-rate options, low-down or no-down payment options – there are plenty of options.
 And there is so much advice out there around all of these options.
 If you have a conversation with five people about their home-buying experience, you’re almost guaranteed to get at least one that says adjustable-rate mortgages are no good and another who swears by them.
 There are pros and cons to both fixed- and adjustable-rate mortgages, and instances where one is better than the other - your loan officer will work with you to secure the best loan for you based on your needs.
 Make sure to ask a lot of questions!

 By now, you should have a pretty good understanding of your financial picture and what type of house you’re looking for and where.
-Use our online calendar to figure out a ballpark for payments – you can tweak the price, the down payment, the rate and loan type to see what might work best for you.
+Use our online calculator to figure out a ballpark for payments – you can tweak the price, the down payment, the rate and loan type to see what might work best for you.
 The next step is to reach out to a loan officer to get pre-qualified.
 Instead of estimated figures the calculator provides – which are very helpful as you begin the process – getting pre-qualified offers real figures and the backing you need to move forward with an offer.
+Ask about any first time home owner loans that you may qualify for.

 If you are in a hot market, sellers could receive multiple offers on their property.
 Getting pre-qualified gives you the bargaining power you need to be competitive and timely with your offer.